AmmarMian/numerical_optimization/content/docs/practical_labs/remote_sensing.md

 2. **Implement a projected gradient descent algorithm** to solve the non-negativity constrained problem.

-3. **Apply the non-negativity constrained method** to the Indian Pines dataset.
+3. **Apply the non-negativity constrained method** to the Pavia University dataset.
 Be carefull on how you choose the descent step size.
 Compare results with previous methods.

 ### 3. Fully Constrained Least Squares